-Each home and community-based services waiver beneficiary has the right to be treated with dignity and respect and receive services from provider employees who have been trained and are qualified to provide them.
+Each HCBS waiver beneficiary has the right to be treated with dignity and respect and receive services from provider employees who have been trained and are qualified to provide them.
 In addition, providers are required to maintain privacy and confidentiality in all interactions related to the beneficiary’s services.

-Beneficiaries have the right to be free from abuse (
+Beneficiaries have the right to be free from the following types of abuse:

 Mental;